yatindra7/dalton-vector-clock/README.md

 ## Algorithm

 ### Initialization
-Each node in the DALTON system starts with a vector clock of size N (where N is the number of nodes), initialized to zero.
+Each node in the DALTON system starts with a vector clock of size N (where N is the number of nodes), initialized to zero, except it's own counter is set to 1.

 ### Event Handling
 #### Internal Event